go-chassis/go-chassis/README.md

  - **Tracing**: Integrate with Zipkin and namedpipe to sink tracing data
  - **Logger**: You can custom your own writer to sink log, by default support file and stdout
  - **Hot-reconfiguraion**: A lot of configuration can be reload in runtime, like loadbalancing, circuit breaker, rate limiting
+ - **Dynamic Configuration framework**:  you are able to develop a service which has hot-reconfiguration feature easily
+ - **Fault Injection**: In consumer side, chassis support you to inject faults

 You can check [plugins](https://github.com/go-chassis/go-chassis-plugins) to see more features